 How did you start folding?

 I started folding when I was 9 years old.
 My step-father Robert Olney brought home Isao Honda’s book “How to Make Origami” and said “this might interest you.”
-Little did he know what pleasure he has given me these past 51 years.
-During most of this time, I was content to fold models published in books.
-Somehow origami helped ease my dyslexic connection with spatial surroundings.
+Little did he know what pleasure he has given me these past 58 years.
+But it did so much more for me.
+I am dyslexic.
+Spelling and reading were arduous for me.
+The step by step process of origami that broke difficult tasks into achievable increments taught me how to succeed in school and beyond.
 Sometime around 1995 I tried designing models.
 I had been winding up almost 20-years of research as a field biologist, studying threatened creatures like spectacled bears in the Andes.
 Bears were the subject of my first 20-30 models.
-My observations and close contact with animals in their natural habitat became a library of information to help me design origami animals, not just their appearance, but also their behavior, and later, their habitat.
+My observations and close contact with animals in their natural habitat encouraged me to design not just their appearance, but also their behavior, and later, their habitat.

 Why work in paper?

-Paper has properties that most closely matches what I want to say with my art; which is to encourage people to appreciate nature, and in so doing, use its products in a sustainable manner.
-Paper looks fragile and temporary, just like the status of the animal populations and their habitat that I studied.
-It is pliable enough to capture the essence of my subjects in a reasonable amount of time, and it is restrictive to inhibit over expression.
-It is found most everywhere in the world, and comes in an enormous range of colors, weights, and stiffness.
-What is not available can be made by painting paper, and/or by sandwiching several sheets together in a process known as backcoating.
+Paper has a lot of properties that make it a very desirable medium.
+Its perceived properties match what I want to say with my art; that nature and the resources we rely on are fragile; and temporary if we don’t treat them sustainably.
+Operationally, paper is thin and pliable enough to capture small details of my subjects in a reasonable amount of folding time.
+However, the mechanics of designing something from a single uncut square restricts over expression.
+It forces the creator to choose just those features that support their story, and eliminate or suggest others.
+Paper is found everywhere in the world, and comes in an enormous range of colors, weights, and stiffness.
+What is not locally available can be made by coloring paper, and/or by sandwiching several sheets together in a process known as backcoating.
 One of the challenges of working in paper is to create work that is permanent.
 Over the past 10+ years I have come up with several successful solutions to this problem.
-These include folding with dampened thicker paper that when dry becomes hard (wet folding), coating the finished surface with acrylic or plastic resin, embedding wire or wooden armatures in the model, filling cavities with material to prevent them from being crushed and enabling my sculptures to be hung on a wall.
+These include folding dampened thick paper that when dry becomes hard (wet folding), coating the finished surface with acrylic or plastic resin, embedding wire or wooden armatures in the model, filling cavities with material to prevent them from being crushed, and designing my sculptures to be hung on a wall.

 How is your art different from that of other folders?

 My colleagues say it is the natural behavior I express in my subjects.
-I pose them in the moment before something happens, as they react to danger, or start taking a step.
-I spend up to a quarter of my time with a model, twisting and pulling as much natural behavior as I can out of my subject (cactus and owls).
-Sometimes I wet the model and tie it up to dry several times during the folding process to achieve what I want to.
+I am more interested in telling a story than creating recognizable subjects.
+To me art is all about narrative, not an excuse for craft.
+I spend up a quarter to half my time twisting and pulling as much natural behavior as I can out of my paper subjects (cactus and owls).
+Often I wet the model and tie it up to dry several times during the folding process to achieve what I want to.